Misled by a number? America's US$347b trade deficit with China

 Now as President Trump gets ready to meet with Chinese President Xi Jinping on Thursday, his economic team has embarked on a 90-day “country by country, product by product” study to find solutions to the US’ huge trade deficit.
 US commerce secretary Wilbur Ross says the aim is to catch “cheating or inappropriate behavior” by America’s trading partners.

-The US is likely to start with China, a country it ran a US$347 billion deficit with in 2016, accounting for almost half of its total trade shortfall.
+The US is likely to start with China, a country it ran a US$347 billion deficit with in 2016, accounting for almost 70 per cent of its total trade shortfall.

+Problem is, economists have always said a bilateral trade balance figure is a poor gauge of what is really going on between two countries.

+“It’s not the only figure people should look at.
+The White House I’m sure has a more sophisticated view, but this is a very simple way to make a political point,“ says Tony Nash, Chief Strategist at Complete Intelligence.

-But as the iPhone illustrates, the bilateral trade balance figure is a poor gauge of what’s really going on between two countries.
-That’s because the smartphone, or any other sophisticated industrial product, has a long supply chain involving at least a handful of countries.
-Even though China is where it’s assembled, Chinese value-add is in fact tiny.
+Because just as the iPhone, sophisticated industrial products now have long supply chains involving at least a handful of countries.
+Even though China is where the products are assembled, Chinese value-add is often tiny.

 Take the 32GB iPhone 7 for example.
 According to a report by IHS Markit, China makes just US$5 putting it together.
 Chinese companies also make the battery, Bluetooth and Wi-Fi components, which together cost less than US$10.